Build Strength, Boost Stamina and Blast Fat

-Kettlebells are simply cast iron weights, ranging from 5 lbs to over 100 lbs, shaped like a ball and with a handle for easy grip.
+The Kettlebell is a cast iron weight, ranging from 5 lbs to over 100 lbs, shaped like a cannonball with a handle.
 Kettlebells offer a different kind of training using dynamic movements which target almost every aspect of fitness, endurance, strength, balance, agility and cardio endurance.

 Kettlebell training requires you to hold the weight in one or both hands and go through a variety of swings, presses or pulling motions.
 Some movements have you changing the Kettlebell between hands - as the weight swings or as you move laterally, you are required to stabilize your body.